Shnitselon/shell-L1-template/DEVGUIDE.md

-# L1 Driver Devguide
+# Layer 1 Driver Devguide
-This guide is a short review of the python L1 driver.
+This guide is a short review of the Python Layer 1 (L1) driver.

 ## L1 Driver Description
-L1 driver is a self executable application which is running by CloudShell with a specific port like an argument "L1_DRIVER.exe 4000".
+L1 driver is provided as a self executable application which runs by CloudShell.
-It starts listening to a specified port and waits for a connection from the CloudShell.
+It listens specified port and waits for a connection from the CloudShell.
-CloudShell communicate with the driver using XML commands.
-Converts command data  and calls specific method of class DriverCommands, associated with command name.
+CloudShell communicates with the driver using XML commands.
+Driver converts command data  and calls specific methods of the DriverCommands class, which are associated with the command name.

-How to generate new driver template and basic driver usage you can find in this [README](https://github.com/QualiSystems/shell-L1-standard/blob/dev/README.md)
+To learn how to both use the driver and generate a new driver template see [README](https://github.com/QualiSystems/shell-L1-standard/blob/dev/README.md)

-To implement class DriverCommands use guide and examples below.
+This guide explains how to implement the DriverCommands class and provides detailed examples for reference.

 **Request command example**
 ```xml